 If the suspicions of the instructor are raised, he will inform the headmaster, who will contact the parents to explain the situation.
-The headmaster will seek information and input on the situation, inform the parents as to the school's requirements regarding the academic side, and follow the parents' lead in disciplining the student, generally.
+The headmaster will seek information and input on the situation, inform the parents as to the school's requirements regarding the academic penalty, and follow the parents' lead in applying any non-academic discipline.

 An academic penalty will necessarily apply if academic dishonesty is determined.
 This penalty will be decided by the instructor and headmaster in consultation with the parents.
-With a sufficiently mature student, in full knowledge of the nature of his actions, the penalty may be the most severe-an F for the course.
+With a sufficiently mature student, in full knowledge of the nature of his actions, the penalty may be the most severe-an F for the course (or courses, as the case may be) or even expulsion.